ErikssonWilliam/PanoraGuard/README.md

 1. **ACAP**: Custom-built applications on AXIS cameras for object detection.
 2. **Client**: A GUI for operators, admin and managers to monitor and manage alarms.
-3. **External Server**: Cloud-based system for alarm handling, business logic, and database management.
+3. **External Server**: Cloud-hosted server for alarm handling, business logic, and database management.
 4. **LAN Server**: Local server managing camera schedules, live feeds, and configurations.

 ### Data Flow: